mettke/ssl-cert-authority/examples/httpd-local/README.md

 # Example: httpd + htpasswd

-This Example shows how to use sca with httpd and ldap using docker.
+This Example shows how to use sca with httpd and htpasswd using docker.

 ## Prepare setup